cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 - It is limited when it comes to advanced React component.
 Everything that can not be generalized must be done as usual.
-- The Reveal objects, like CAD, Point clouds etc. still live somewhere inside Reveal and cannot be used as domain objects.
+- The Reveal objects, like CAD, Point clouds etc. still live somewhere inside Reveal and cannot be used as domain objects yet.
 - Reveal is not a multi viewer system.
 This architecture support multi viewer, but cannot use it.
 - I have not implemented any save and load data from CDF.
 This will come later.
 - I have dropped several more advanced features in the architecture (for instance factories), because of the code review system we have.
 Unfortunate, in Cognite there is no culture for adding thing we may need in the future.